Skip to main content

 Make Webhook

-Integrating Make (formerly Integromat) with your AI Assistant empowers you to automate complex workflows, connect your AI Assistant with hundreds of apps, and streamline your tasks without any coding.
-This guide is tailored for non-technical users aiming to set up a Make integration swiftly, enabling your AI Assistant to perform actions like updating records, sending notifications, or managing tasks in apps like HubSpot directly through conversation.
+Integrating Make (formerly Integromat) with your AI Agent empowers you to automate complex workflows, connect your AI Agent with hundreds of apps, and streamline your tasks without any coding.
+This guide is tailored for non-technical users aiming to set up a Make integration swiftly, enabling your AI Agent to perform actions like updating records, sending notifications, or managing tasks in apps like HubSpot directly through conversation.

 What You’ll Need